 I look forward to joining my students on the path to accomplishing their full potential as bassoonists and artists.
 Even in the most difficult moments this pursuit should be joyful as well as challenging.

-Described by the American Record Guide as “as good as it gets,” bassoonist Frank Morelli enjoys a prolific career as a soloist, orchestral and chamber musician, recording artist, and educator.
-He is a member of the Orpheus Chamber Orchestra and the woodwind quintet Windscape, an ensemble-in-residence at the Manhattan School of Music.
+Described by the American Record Guide as “as good as it gets,” bassoonist Frank Morelli has enjoyed a prolific career as a soloist, orchestral and chamber musician, recording artist and educator.
+He is an Emeritus member of the Orpheus Chamber Orchestra and a member of the woodwind quintet Windscape, ensemble-in-residence at the Manhattan School of Music.
 Morelli has made nine appearances at Carnegie Hall performing concertos, sinfonias concertante, and even a solo with the Carnegie Hall Jazz Band.

-At the Yale School of Music, Morelli teaches a studio of graduate-level bassoon students.
+At YSM, Morelli teaches a studio of graduate-level bassoon students and coaches chamber music.
 He has been featured several times on Yale’s Faculty Artist Series and performs and teaches in the summers at the Norfolk Chamber Music Festival/Yale Summer School of Music.
+Frank Morelli was awarded YSM’s prestigious Gustave Jacob Stoeckel Award for Excellence in Teaching in 2022.

 Morelli studied with Stephen Maxym at the Manhattan School of Music and later became the first bassoonist to be awarded a doctorate by The Juilliard School.
-He currently serves on the faculties of The Juilliard School, Manhattan School of Music, and SUNY Stony Brook.
+He served for decades on the faculties of The Juilliard School, Manhattan School of Music, and SUNY Stony Brook.
 He is the editor of The First Complete Weissenborn Bassoon Method and Studies, Op.
 8, Vols.
 1&2 and Ludwig Milde’s Scale and Chord Studies, Op.
-24 (Carl Fischer) and Stravinsky: Difficult Passages for Bassoon and has had several transcriptions for bassoon and woodwind quintet published by TrevCo-Varner Music.
+24 (Carl Fischer) and Stravinsky: Difficult Passages for Bassoon (Boosey & Hawkes) and has had several transcriptions for bassoon and woodwind quintet published by TrevCo Music.

 Performances